Julie Salinger

 Julie Salinger, née Braun (31 July 1863 – 16 September 1942) was a German liberal politician and one of the first female members of the parliament of Saxony.

 Biography

 Salinger was born Julie Braun in Ortelsburg, East Prussia (Szczytno).
-She married Julius Israel Salinger, a lawyer (1855–1921), in 1886, her son Paul was born in 1887.
+She married Julius Israel Salinger, a lawyer (1855–1921), in 1886, and her son Paul was born in 1887.
 About 1897 the family moved to Dresden, Saxony where Salinger started to engage in the Jewish community and the local women's movement.